Last Updated on

 The Celestron 52250 80mm Ultima Zoom is a great pick for digiscopers looking to snag a deal.
 This model comes with a T-mount adapter, which means that you’ll be good to go for digiscoping as soon as you open the box.
 It comes with multi-coated optics which help keep the image bright and help reduce the amount of chromatic aberration, which is very important when you’re using a camera.
 It’s convenient focusing wheel is accessible even when a camera is attached, making it easy to fine-tune any final adjustments you need.

 The lens is also large at 80-millimeters, which both increases the brightness over smaller lenses and gives you a larger field of view when zoomed in, which can make for stunning pictures.
 One flaw that wouldn’t matter too much to the casual viewer but will impact the cameraperson a lot is this model’s unbalanced weight.
 If you don’t have a very sturdy tripod, then you’re going to be constantly readjusting this spotter scope, even before you attach your camera.
 Of course, if you’ve used the camera a lot, you may already have a sturdy tripod, in which case this wouldn’t matter.
+Overall this is the best spotting scopes for digiscoping we have found.

 If you’ve ever wanted to take pictures at extreme zoom, but didn’t have a camera that was up to the task, this is the model that’s for you.
 The Landove 20-60×80 comes with a digiscoping adapter that is compatible with most smartphones, which makes it fast and easy to start taking pictures or recording videos with equipment that you already own.
 So, if you’re looking for something that you can set up fast and that won’t set you back hundreds of dollars for a good camera, you should strongly consider this model.